1. Understanding Stocks and Mutual Funds

-Remember when investing in stocks, you will be liable to pay 15 percent tax on your short-0term capital gains if you sell your stocks within a span of one year.
+Remember, when investing in stocks, you will be liable to pay 15% tax on your short-term capital gains if you sell your stocks within one year.
 On the other hand, there is no tax on capital gains on the stocks that are sold by the fund.
 This can mean substantial benefits for you.
-The tax saved is also available for you to invest it further thus making way for further income generation through investment.
+The tax saved is also available for you to invest in further, thus making way for further income generation through investment.
 But you will have to hold on to your equity for more than a year in order to avoid paying that short-term capital gains tax.

 6. The cost of Investing

-Though you have to pay a fee to mutual fund managers unlike in the case of stocks that you buy individually, the economies of scale also come into play.
-It is true that active management of funds is an affair that does not come free of cost.
+Though you have to pay a fee to mutual fund managers, unlike in the case of stocks that you buy individually, the economies of scale also come into play.
+Active management of funds is indeed an affair that does not come free of cost.
 But the truth is that due to their large size, mutual funds pay only a small fraction of the brokerage charges that an individual shareholder pays for brokerage.
-Individual investors also have to pay the charges for DEMAT which is not needed in the case of mutual funds.
+Individual investors also have to pay the fees for Demat, which is not needed in the case of mutual funds.

-A well-diversified portfolio should include at least 25 to 30 stocks but that would be a huge ask for a small investor.
-With mutual funds, investors with small funds can also get a diversified portfolio.
-Buying units of a fund allows you to invest in multiple stocks without having to invest a huge corpus.
+A well-diversified portfolio should include at least 25 to 30 stocks, but that would be a difficult task for a small investor.
+With mutual funds, investors with low funds can also get a diversified portfolio.
+Buying units of a fund allows you to invest in multiple stocks without having to invest a considerable corpus.

 8. Control on your investment

-In the case of mutual funds, the decision pertaining to the choice of stocks and their trading is solely in the hands of the funds manager.
+In the case of mutual funds, the decision about the choice of stocks and their trading is solely in the hands of the fund manager.
 You do not have control over which stock is to be picked and for what duration.
-As an investor, if you invest in mutual funds you do not have the option to exit from some stocks that are in your portfolio.
-The decisions pertaining to the fate of the stocks rest in the hands of the fund manager.
+As an investor, if you invest in mutual funds, you do not have the option to exit from some stocks that are in your portfolio.
+The decisions of the fate of the stocks rest in the hands of the fund manager.
 This way, an individual investing in stocks has more control over their investment than an investor who invests in mutual funds.

 10. Investment Horizon